studio1gmbh/pimcore-workflow-extend/README.md

 # Studio1® Pimcore Workflow Extend Bundle

-This bundle extends the Pimcore Workflow Feature.
+This bundles extends Pimcore's workflow engine and workflow designer with additional features.

 It adds the possibility to change data during the workflow transition.
+It also adds a readonly field to place editor of the Pimcore workflow designer to display the state id.

-> **Warning:** This bundle is completely untested with the Pimcore communitiy edition and will probably not work.
+> **Warning:** This bundle is completely untested with the Pimcore community edition and will probably not work.
 > Further work is needed to make it work with the community edition.

 ## Dependencies